 Our vision at Rowan Institute is a future of strong and resilient leaders, grounded in human rights, integrity, and planetary stewardship, who make transformational change on our finite and rapidly warming planet.
-We view compassion, information, and equity as fundamental core principles in leading and communicating.
+We view compassion, equity, and community as fundamental core principles in leading and communicating.

 The mission of Rowan Institute is to provide the leadership and communication skills leaders need to change the direction of policies and outcomes for institutions, businesses, and communities.